People always say that coffee stunts your growth, does coffee actually have an effect on your growth?

-Some research studies suggest other reasons caffeine should be avoided, especially in children.
-These studies suggest that:
+Some research studies suggest other reasons that caffeine be avoided, especially in children:

 - Caffeine is addictive and stopping caffeine may cause withdrawal symptoms.

-- Caffeine can dehydrate the body since it is a diuretic.
+- Caffeine can dehydrate the body since it's a diuretic.

 - Drinking sugary caffeinated beverages can increase the risk of cavities.